eligrey/speculative-request-control/README.md

 ### `request-speculation` attribute on document element

-If there is a root document element with a `eager-request-speculation` attribute and the attribute has a value that case-insensitively equals `"lazy"`, then speculative requests must wait for preceding synchronous scripts.
+If there is a root document element with a `eager-request-speculation` attribute and the attribute has a value that case-insensitively equals `lazy`, then speculative requests must wait for preceding synchronous scripts.

 ### Read-only `Document.prototype.requestSpeculation` getter

-`document.requestSpeculation` reflects the document's current request speculation setting as either `'eager'` or `'lazy'`.
+`document.requestSpeculation` reflects the document's current request speculation setting as either `eager` or `lazy`.
 This is a read-only getter.

 ## Example usage